-- shared specifies that a declaration is visible outside of the package or body in which it occurs, or that a package is visible outside the module it belongs to. - abstract specifies that a class cannot be instantiated, or that a constructor is a partial constructor. - formal specifies that a member does not specify an implementation and must therefore be refined by every concrete subclass. - default specifies that a method, attribute, or member class may be refined by subtypes. - actual indicates that a method, attribute, or member type refines a method, attribute, or member type defined by a supertype. - variable specifies that a value may be assigned multiple times. - late disables definite initialization checking for a reference, allowing the reference to be initialized after the initializer of the class to which it belongs has already completed. - native specifies that a program element implementation is specific to a certain platform, and should be ignored by the compiler backend when compiling for any other platform, or that it is actually implemented in a different language, and that the program element should be completely ignored by the Ceylon compiler backend, or that a module or module import statement, as defined in \$9.3.10 Module descriptors, is specific to a certain platform. - deprecated indicates that a value, function or type is deprecated.
+- shared specifies that a declaration is visible outside of the package or body in which it occurs, as specified in §5.1.3 Visibility, or that a package is visible outside the module it belongs to, as specified in §4.2 Imports. - restricted specifies that a declaration is only referenceable, as defined by §5.1.5 References and block structure, in code belonging to any one of a specified list of modules. - abstract specifies that a class cannot be instantiated, or that a constructor is a partial constructor, as specified in §4.5.5 Abstract, final, sealed, formal, and default classes. - formal specifies that a member does not specify an implementation and must therefore be refined by every concrete subclass. - default specifies that a method, attribute, or member class may be refined by subtypes. - actual indicates that a method, attribute, or member type refines a method, attribute, or member type defined by a supertype. - variable specifies that a value may be assigned multiple times, as specified in §4.8.1 References. - late disables definite initialization checking for a reference, allowing a toplevel reference to omit initialization in its declaration, or a reference which is an attribute of a class to be left unassigned by the initializer of the class, and allows the value to be assigned by any other code, as specified by §4.8.1 References. - native specifies that a program element implementation is specific to a certain platform, and should be ignored by the compiler backend when compiling for any other platform, or that it is actually implemented in a different language, and that the program element should be completely ignored by the Ceylon compiler backend, or that a module or module import statement, as defined in §9.3.10 Module descriptors, is specific to a certain platform. - deprecated indicates that a value, function or type is deprecated.
 It accepts an optional string argument.
-The compiler produces a warning when compiling code that depends upon a deprecated program element. - final specifies that a class may not be extended, and may not declare default members. - sealed specifies that a class may not be extended or instantiated outside the module in which it is defined, that an interface may not be satisfied by a class or interface outside the module in which it is defined, or that a constructor may not be invoked outside the module in which it is defined. - annotation specifies that a class is an annotation type, or that a toplevel function is an annotation constructor. - suppressWarnings hides compilation warnings occurring at the annotated program element.
+The compiler produces a warning when compiling code that depends upon a deprecated program element. - final specifies that a class may not be extended, and may not declare default members, as specified in §4.5.5 Abstract, final, sealed, formal, and default classes. - sealed specifies that a class may not be extended or instantiated outside the module in which it is defined, as specified in §4.5.5 Abstract, final, sealed, formal, and default classes, that an interface may not be satisfied by a class or interface outside the module in which it is defined, as specified in §4.4.3 Sealed interfaces, or that a constructor may not be invoked outside the module in which it is defined, as specified in §4.9 Constructors. - annotation specifies that a class is an annotation type, or that a toplevel function is an annotation constructor, as specified in §7.2 Annotation definition. - serializable specifies that a class is serializable. - service specifies that a class implements a given service type.